 Preventive or routine care helps us stay well or finds problems early, when they are easier to treat.
-The preventive guidelines on this schedule depend on your age, gender, health, and family history.
 As a part of your health plan, you may be eligible to receive some of these preventive benefits with little to no cost sharing when using in-network providers.
+All benefits for over the counter drugs and supplies must be purchased through in-network pharmacy providers in order to be covered.
 Make sure you know what is covered by your health plan and any requirements before you receive any of these services.
+Recommended annual services are based on a calendar year resetting January 1 of every year.

 Some services and their frequency may depend on your doctor's advice.
-That's why it's important to talk with your doctor about the services that are right for you.
+That's why it's important to talk with your doctor about the services that are right for your age, gender, and family history.
 CHIP members may have additional preventive services and coverage.
 Please check the CHIP member booklet for further details of CHIP coverage of preventive services.